Yoric/fosdem24/slides.md

 [comment]: # (!!! data-auto-animate)

-# Two flavours

-- Digital
+# Digital
-    - Circuits built from gates.
-    - Somewhat easy to program.

-- Analog
+TBD: Example of a digital circuit.

 [comment]: # (!!! data-auto-animate)

-# Two flavours

-- Digital
+# Digital

-    - Circuits built from gates.
-    - Somewhat easy to program.
+- A program is a _circuit_.
-    - But the hardware doesn't really exist.
+- Programming languages exist.

-- Analog

 [comment]: # (!!! data-auto-animate)

-# Two flavours

-- Digital
+# Digital

+- A program is a _circuit_.
-- Analog
+- Programming languages exist.
-    - Circuits built from interactions ("hamiltonians").
-    - Can encode _directly_ some interesting problems.
+- ... but the hardware isn't quite there yet.

 [comment]: # (!!! data-auto-animate)

-# Two flavours

-- Digital
-- Analog
+# Analog

-    - Circuits built from interactions ("hamiltonians").
-    - Can encode _directly_ some interesting problems.
-    - Programming is... more complicated.
+TBD: Example of an analog register.

 [comment]: # (!!! data-auto-animate)

+# Analog

+- A program is geometry + pulses.
+- Can (mostly) run on hardware.

+[comment]: # (!!! data-auto-animate)

+# Analog

+- A program is geometry + pulses.
+- Can (mostly) run on hardware.
+- ... how do you program _that_?

+[comment]: # (!!! data-auto-animate)

+# Analog

+TBD: The Hamiltonian from the Qadence slidedes.

+[comment]: # (!!! data-auto-animate)

-# Programming with Analog
+# Analog

-TBD: Pulsar
+TBD: Illustration of a pulse.

-[comment]: # (!!!)
+[comment]: # (!!! data-auto-animate)

 # Qadence